bitcart/bitcart-docs/your-first-invoice/electrumwallet.md

 1. Create a new Electrum Wallet
 2. In Electrum, Wallet > Information - copy the **Master Public Key**.
-3. In BitcartCC, Wallets > Create wallet > Paste the Extended Public Key in xpub field
+3. In Bitcart, Wallets > Create wallet > Paste the Extended Public Key in xpub field

 ## Step by Step <a href="#step-by-step" id="step-by-step"></a>

 The following setup guides you through setting up an entirely new Bech32 (SegWit) Wallet in Electrum.
 If you already have a wallet skip to the Extended Public Key copying.

-Firstly, give your wallet a name, for example, `BitcartCC Wallet` and click `Next`.
+Firstly, give your wallet a name, for example, `Bitcart Wallet` and click `Next`.

 ![Enter your new wallet's name](../../.gitbook/assets/electrum\_createwallet.png)